 5 Tips for Helping Baby Sleep Through the Night

-1. Establish a bedtime routine
+1. Establish a Bedtime Routine

-2. Create a good sleeping environment
+2. Create a Good Sleeping Environment

-So here’s the thing with hunger, babies can usually sleep through the night when they are developmentally ready to take in enough calories during the day, so that they don’t need to wake at night to eat.
-If your baby’s stomach is not yet mature enough to do this, you can fill her up all you want, and she still won’t sleep through the night.3
+Here’s the thing with hunger: babies can usually sleep through the night when they are developmentally ready to take in enough calories during the day to not wake at night to eat.
+If your baby’s stomach is not yet mature enough to do this, you can fill them up all you want, but they still won’t sleep through the night.3

-Babies need to get a certain amount of sleeping hours in each day, otherwise reaching developmental milestones is going to be extremely difficult for them.
+Babies need to get a certain amount of sleeping hours each day.5 Otherwise, reaching developmental milestones will be extremely difficult for them.
 Not to mention what the fragmented sleep does to you as a parent!
-Your nerves get frayed, you’re on edge, you’re anxious about what the next night is going to be like.
+Research shows that interrupted sleep can be detrimental to parents.6 You might feel on edge and anxious about what the next night will be like.
 Trust me, I know!
 I have been through months of exhaustion and lack of sleep.

 When I finally learned how to get my baby to sleep through the night, I was astonished to find out I was doing so many things wrong.
 I quickly learned how to fix things, and now I have two wonderful sleepers.
 And I help parents all over the world with this.
 So, good luck and happy sleeping!